Ardesco/selenium-docs/10_Java_Support_Package.md

 You will occasionally want to validate the colour of a thing as part of your tests, the problem is that colour definitions on the web are not constant.
 Wouldn't it be nice if there was an easy way to compare a hex representation of a colour with an RGB representation of a colour, or an RGBA representation of a colour with a HSLA representation of a colour.

-Worry not there is a solution, the Colour class!
+Worry not there is a solution, the Color class!

 First of all you will need to import the colour class